turingschool/curriculum/source/projects/idea_box.markdown

 we're saving the same idea over and over again, but the basic functionality is working.

-Before we move on, remember to add `require 'yaml/store'` to the top of the `idea.rb` file.
+For this to work in our web app, then, we need to add `require 'yaml/store'` to the top of `idea.rb`.

-### Inspecting the database
+### Inspecting the Database

 Take a look at the files in your project: